Ecological-and-Evolutionary-Genomics/eeg2016/README.md

 ### This is the course website for Ecological and Evolutionary Genomics 2016

-### Taught by Eric Collins (@rec3141), Assistant Professor of Biological Oceanography at the University of Alaska Fairbanks
+#### The course is taught by Eric Collins (@rec3141), Assistant Professor of Biological Oceanography at the University of Alaska Fairbanks

-### We are using GitHub as a repository for code developed in class and for background material related to the class.
+#### We are using GitHub as a repository for code developed in class and for background material related to the class.

 ### Bash shell and command line environment
 - using BioLinux